OUIGO

 Goal: eliminate secondary concerns and ensure everyone shared the same vision from the start.

-Their priority was straightforward: minimize friction all along the project and deploy quickly.
-While the agreements were only partial, they provided enough direction to set expectations and structure the upcoming stages within the tight schedule.
+We a direction to set expectations and structure the upcoming stages within the tight schedule.

 Observe